MonoNeon: Experimental works

 Thomas is notable for his "readymade bass", inspired by his love for Dadaism and other avant garde art movements.
-The primary characteristics of the "readymade bass" is the ordinary sock covering the entire headstock and the name "Polyneon" on the body of his bass.
+The primary characteristics of the "readymade bass" is the ordinary sock covering the entire headstock and the name “MonoNeon” on the body of his bass.
 The use of colorful duct tape and other mundane items upon his basses has become a defining visual style for Thomas.